- No win, no fee

 Medical negligence, or clinical negligence, is substandard care provided by any healthcare professional that directly causes harm to a patient.

 From a routine visit to see your doctor, to an emergency surgery; many of our clients receive poor care in vulnerable situations.
 You can be affected by medical negligence through a visit to your GP, a hospital stay, during surgery, a trip to your dentist, at a pharmacy – or even in a care home.
-Medical negligence affects patients in many ways and the circumstances vary from straightforward medical mistake to a more complex series of errors.
+Medical negligence affects patients in many ways and the circumstances vary from straightforward medical mistakes to a more complex series of errors.
 The good news is, if you want to know for sure, we can help.

 As medical negligence specialists, we can assess your experience and investigate the evidence on your behalf, to advise whether or not you have a claim.
 We completely understand that you will have a long list of questions, and that even querying your claim can be daunting.